 The parallel hilltop town of San Leo makes for a scenic day trip.
 This quiet town is perfect for a relaxing stroll, and top sites include the cathedral and the elevated fortress with far-reaching views across the Emilia-Romagna region.

 Where to Stay in San Marino

-As mentioned, I stayed right in the very heart of the Old Town in a local house turned B&B called Balsimelli 12.
+As mentioned, I stayed right in the very heart of the Old Town in a restored local house Bed & breakfast called Balsimelli 12.
 This house, built using the stone of Mount Titano and beautifully renovated with a stylish interior has been passed down through generations of the Balsimelli family.
 The current owner Fabrizio keeps the family legacy alive, welcoming you in as one of his own.
-There’s two bedrooms, although the bedroom on the top floor has an enviable balcony whose vantage point across San Marino makes you feel even more at the very centre of the action.
+There are two bedrooms, although the bedroom on the top floor has an enviable balcony whose vantage point across San Marino makes you feel even more at the very centre of the action.
 And did I mention the two adorable puppies?

 For Further Information

 Check out VisitSanMarino.com who facilitated the Medieval Days and Visit San Marino project.
 Further insights can be found on social media platforms using these hashtags.